Tihomir971/assist/.roo/rules/02-smart-list-page-pattern.md

 **Pagination showing wrong counts:**
 - Verify your base query includes `.count()` for server mode
 - Check that the service delete method properly removes records

+**Row actions (edit/delete) not working on paginated pages:**
+- Ensure you have included a column for the `id` field in your `columns` definition.
+It can be hidden using `columnTypes.hiddenId('id')`.
+This is required for TanStack Table to correctly identify rows.

 **TypeScript errors:**
 - Ensure your data type includes all joined table fields